afcarl/graph-services/services/gt_layout/README.md

 - `planar_layout`
 - `random_layout`

-### with-position
+### only-layout
-`with-position` indicates whether the output network is containing position attribute or not.
+`only-layout` indicates whether the output is only layout or with network itself.
 The default value is `True`.

 ### root